 Deep Learning accelerates computer vision, especially image analysis and recently image generation, but not a lot of work has been applied to generating working source code.

 There are a few papers where people tried to train end to end deep networks to generate code, but they have all had bad results.
 Mostly because they made the problem domain too big.
-My first step was to severely constrain the problem.
-Instead of training a network to write source code to do anything, we only train the model to write source code to draw pictures.

 Using images as the output makes it possible for our model to compute loss and be able to learn.